This post may contain affiliate links. Please read our disclosure policy.

 Prepare the Nuts Topping- if using:

 I used whole raw almonds, but you can use any other kind of nut such as cashews.

 - Place small pan over medium heat, heat olive oil for couple minutes.

 - Add the almonds and stir constantly, until golden brown.
 This will take around 4 minutes.

 - Remove from heat and set aside.

-Place the cooked moghrabieh and chickpeas in a serving plate, top with a layer of coarse shredded chicken, some onoions and then sprinkle with almonds on top.
+Place the cooked moghrabieh and chickpeas in a serving plate, top with a layer of coarse shredded chicken, a layer of pearl onions and then sprinkle with almonds on top.